Medically reviewed by Drugs.com. Last updated on Jan 10, 2023.

 - List all of the drugs, vitamins or supplements that you're currently taking or have taken recently.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your health care provider is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For a brain tumor like glioma, some basic questions to ask your doctor include:
+For a brain tumor such as glioma, some basic questions to ask include:

 - What type of brain tumor do I have?